nrr/diffeomorphic/category_diagrams/interview_questions.md

 In essence, you're hiring reverse engineers for production systems.

+Now, that all said, failing to answer these questions will not make you immediately fail an interview with me.
+In fact, if you're a motorcycle mechanic for a racing team, for example, and you've demonstrated to me that you understand systems thinking with all sorts of motorcycle maintenance and tuning allegory, and you use Linux as a hobbyist, there's a great chance that I may take the risk on you.
+That, and the perspective diversity gains would be truly wonderful.

 - - -

 When reviewing the source code for a program, you notice a constant